 Ruth made a choice to leave everything behind and move to a new place.
 Ruth chose to make the Lord God her God.
 God was pleased that Ruth had shown love to Naomi by staying with her.
-Ruth showed the same kind of love God shows to us: selfless love.
+Ruth showed the same selfless love God shows to us.
 God gave up His only Son, Jesus, so we could have our sins forgiven.
 Ruth gave up her home and family so she could care for Naomi.